 ABOUT NASHVILLE MATERNITY AND NEWBORN PHOTOGRAPHER

-Kristie is an experienced Nashville Maternity, Newborn, and Family Photographer.
+Kristie is an experienced Nashville Newborn Photographer + Maternity and Family Photographer.
 Her work has been featured in places like Nashville Baby Guide, The Kindred Path, Maury County Living, and multiple other local online and print media sources.

 Her clients enjoy a luxury portrait experience from start to finish, which includes Kristie’s assistance in planning every detail.
 Clients are drawn to her use of natural light, bright and natural editing style, and her unmatched attention to detail.
 If you would like to learn more about the KLP experience, let’s chat more!